-Both Australia and New Zealand have initiated unprecedented social and economic restrictions in response to COVID-19, and both appear to be about equally successful at bringing the epidemic under control.
+Both Australia and New Zealand have initiated unprecedented social and economic restrictions in response to COVID-19.
+Both states appear to be about equally successful at bringing the epidemic under control.
 However, while the lockdowns in the two countries may look similar, they are in reality quite distinct in terms of their restrictions on economic activity and lifestyles.
 What can both countries learn from the differences in their approaches and what does it mean for a possible gradual removal of restrictions?

 The New Zealand Government commenced self-isolation policies on 25 March 2020 with restrictions that focussed on confining people to the household unit (or “bubble”).
 Australia progressively escalated its restrictions, with a key lockdown announcement on 29 March 2020 directed at limiting activities where congregation of people occurs.